How to use Tags, Segments, and Custom Fields in Kit (Formerly Known as ConvertKit)

 How Often Should You Email Your List?
-(It Depends on More Than You Think)

 How often should you be emailing your list?
 It’s one of the most common questions I get – and also one of the most anxiety-producing, because the standard advice pulls in every direction at once.
 After polling my list and working with dozens of clients across industries, here’s what I actually think.